 A combination of the above procedures may also be used.
 Tournaments may also be subject to a number of local rules, and/or use such devices as a “golden goal,” where the team that scores first in overtime is immediately declared the winner and the remainder of the overtime period(s) is not used.

 Procedure for Taking Penalty Kicks

-In “Kicks From the Penalty Mark (KFPM),” each team takes five kicks, alternating kickers, unless the mathematical outcome is already determined, then the remaining kicks are not taken.
+In “penalties (penalty shoot-out),” each team takes five kicks, alternating kickers, unless the mathematical outcome is already determined, then the remaining kicks are not taken.
 For example, if one team goes up on kicks 3-0 after three rounds, the other team could potentially only score two kicks, therefore the result has been decided.

 If the number of goals scored for each team is tied after five kicks, the kicks continue one pair at a time until a goal is scored by one team that is not matched by the other team.
 This is often referred to as “sudden-death penalty kicks.”

 The players eligible to take kicks are those who were on the field at the end of the game.
 Eligible players may take only one kick each until all players have kicked.
 If the number of goals scored is still tied after all eligible pairs have kicked once, then players kick again.
 A player who has been sent off during the match is not permitted to take part; warnings and cautions issued during the match are not carried forward into kicks from the penalty mark.

 The remainder of Law 10 is an extensive set of procedures for the referee to follow in order to implement taking penalty kicks and to impose sanctions on any players who may infringe the Law during the kicks:

 Before PENALTIES (penalty SHOOT-OUT) start

 · Unless there are other considerations (e.g. ground conditions, safety etc.), the referee tosses a coin to decide the goal at which the kicks will be taken which may only be changed for safety reasons or if the goal or playing surface becomes unusable